ScarletCatalie/ScarletCatalie.github.io/_posts/2019-12-22-Games-wot-I-played-in-2019.md

 Hey kid.
 Did you, uh... know that I kinda like big stompin' robots?

-This July, we launched <a href="https://itch.io/b/343/can-androids-pray">our own sad mech game</a> - an existential drama that left plenty of folk crying and shaking when trying it out at shows.
+This July, we launched [our own sad mech game](https://itch.io/b/343/can-androids-pray) - an existential drama that left plenty of folk crying and shaking when trying it out at shows.
 A roaring success, then.

 But in 2019, I spent way more time in other people's cockpits.
 I caught up on Titanfall (we'll get to that), spent a lot of time in a hacked-together Hawken client, and finally checked out Neon Genesis Evangelion when its Netflix release brought the discourse screaming onto my feed.
 More importantly, I returned to Harebrained Schemes' BattleTech, picking up the season pass and bringing a full Career to completion.